buikema/portfolio/content/post/welcome.md

 +++

-This website will serve as a bit of a portfolio and grounds for experimentation with the [Hugo](https://gohugo.io/) static site generator and [Hyde theme](http://themes.gohugo.io/hyde/).
+This website will serve as a portfolio and grounds for experimentation with the [Hugo](https://gohugo.io/) static site generator and [Hyde theme](http://themes.gohugo.io/hyde/).

 Find [Hugo](https://github.com/spf13/hugo) and [Hyde](https://github.com/spf13/hyde) on GitHub.